foxihd/hugo-brewm/README.md

 ### Configuration for Gitlab Pages Deployment

 To deploy your Hugo site with PageFind on Gitlab Pages, copy the workflow file from [./themes/hugo-brewm/.gitlab-ci.yml](https://github.com/foxihd/hugo-brewm/blob/main/.gitlab-ci.yml) to your repository's workflow directory and start the Gitlab CI/CD pipeline.

+## Translation

+We currently only support Indonesian and English.
+Please feel free to contribute to additional [translation](https://github.com/foxihd/hugo-brewm/blob/main/i18n/).

 ## Special Thanks